sevehub/typstpowershell/README.md

 Open PDFViewer:
 - :PDFViewer

-You can pin the PDFViwer with the keyboard shortcut CTRL-SHIFT-SPACE (Windows only)
+You can pin the PDFViwer with the keyboard shortcut CTRL-SHIFT-SPACE (Windows only).

 TODO: